acerv/linux_guide/devices.md

 They communicate through */sys* virtual filesystem.

+## RAM
+To know the RAM type and size:

+    sudo dmidecode --type 17

 ## Serial communication
 The serial ports start with *tty* and *serial* prefixes under */dev* directory.
 Useful tools for serial communication are: